tarantool/doc/doc/reference/tooling/tt_cli/create.rst

         version=2

-If a variable isn't initialized in any of these ways, the default value from the manifest will be used.
+If a variable isn't initialized in any of these ways, the default value from the manifest is used.

 You can combine different ways of passing variables in a single call of ``tt create``.

 Application directory
 ~~~~~~~~~~~~~~~~~~~~~

-By default, the application will appear in the directory named after the provided
+By default, the application appears in the directory named after the provided
 application name (``--name`` value).

 To change the application location, use the ``-dst`` flag.